OTDR II TESTER

 - Troubleshooting and fault finding of fibre optic links

 - Central-office (CO) link certification

-- Data center and enterprise networks
+- Data centre and enterprise networks

-- LAN/WAN characterization
+- LAN/WAN characterisation

 Q: What is iOLM?